 Newcomers to the art of drumming are well served by an array of manufacturers competing to offer a better value package.
 It has never been easier or cheaper to take up the drums.

-As a player, you may well reach a point where your confidence behind the kit is matched by a desire to upgrade to a set of drums as serious and individual as yourself.
+As a player, you may well reach a point where your confidence behind the drum kit is matched by a desire to upgrade to a set of drums as serious and individual as yourself.
 In which case, you will find yourself entering a cottage industry of tiny companies, employing a handful of expert craftsmen.
 It is this small volume, high quality, bespoke end of the industry that Sam Buckland occupies.

 Bucking the trend